Blackbox Inference of Context Free Grammars -- Verification

 The problem of inferring the input specification of a program has recently seen some interest12 from researchers.
 This is of huge interest in fuzzing as recovery of the input specification can improve the efficiency, effectiveness, and generality of a fuzzer by leaps and bounds3.

 The best way to go about it is to look for a general solution with proofs.
-However, a fully general solution to the problem is impossible, and is as hard as reversing the RSA encryption4.
+However, a fully general solution to the problem is at least as hard as RSA inversion and, under standard cryptographic assumptions, no efficient learning algorithm exists4.
 However, this has not stopped researchers from attempting to look for heuristics which are applicable to context-free grammars that are found in real-world software.
 The idea being that, the theoretical limitation could be about pathological grammars.
 Even if one could recover the grammar of a reasonable subset of context-free grammars, it is a win5.
 Indeed, Clark et al.6 takes this approach.
 Another reasonable approach is to look for approximations.
 The research in this field was summarized by Higuera7.

 We need three definitions before we proceed.